loretoparisi/fasttext.js/README.md

 docker build -t fasttext.js .
 ```

+This will update the latest `FastText` linux binaries from source to `lib/bin/linux`.

 Now running the image on the docker host binding the port 3000 it is possibile to run the server example:
 ```bash
 docker build -t fasttext.js .